Khomeini grandson gets cautious election blessing from the top

 Khamenei told him: "There is no problem (with your nomination), only be careful not to damage Khomeini's name and respect," the source said.

-Khamenei is 76, so the new assembly is expected to play a significant role in choosing his successor since its members are only elected every 10 years.
+Khamenei is 76, so the new assembly is expected to play a significant role in choosing his successor since its members are only elected every eight years.

 Hassan Khomeini is close to the pragmatic, centrist President Hassan Rouhani, whose popularity has risen thanks to a nuclear deal his government struck with world powers in July.